arunimasingh06/TradeFlow-ERP/README.md

 TradeFlow-ERP

-A Cloud-Based Accounting and Inventory Management System
+A Cloud-Based Accounting and Inventory Management System.

 TradeFlow-ERP is a modular ERP solution designed to automate accounting, invoicing, and inventory workflows for small and medium-scale enterprises.
 It connects every financial process — from sales and purchase orders to payments and reports — within a single, streamlined dashboard.